-The work of over 1,400 police officers who are volunteer Federation Representatives across the police service in England and Wales is the core of what we do.
+The work of more than 1,400 police officers who are volunteer Federation representatives across the police service in England and Wales is the core of what we do.
 They support their colleagues with workplace issues and help solve problems.
 This activity not only supports our members but assists in creating an effective police service that can best serve the community.

-Many of the issues that workplace reps deal with touch on equality; bullying and grievances, reasonable adjustments for disabled officers, support to pregnant officers and those on maternity leave, flexible working plans for officers juggling childcare, asserting rights when faced with unlawful discrimination.
-Local Federation Representatives solve issues like this every day.
+Many of the issues that workplace reps deal with touch on equality; bullying and grievances, reasonable adjustments for disabled officers, support to pregnant officers and those on maternity leave, flexible working plans for officers juggling childcare and asserting rights when faced with unlawful discrimination.
+Local Federation representatives solve issues like this every day.

 We have implemented extensive positive action under the Equality Act to increase representation of women and BME Federation members in our organisation.
 We have a diverse cohort of representatives and are proud of what we have achieved so far but are working to continue to improve.

-We have established 4 equality groups within PFEW (LGBT+, Race Religion & Belief, Disability and Women), these are internal networks for our representatives similar to diversity staff networks that exist within forces, to create networks across our 43 Branches and provide support to our representatives so they develop and thrive within PFEW.
+We have established four equality groups within PFEW (LGBT+, Race Religion & Belief, Disability and Women), these are internal networks for our representatives, similar to diversity staff networks that exist within forces, to create networks across our 43 branches and provide support to our representatives so they develop and thrive within PFEW.

 The police service, however, is changing.
 The recent surge in recruitment after a decade of stagnation is leading to a more diverse police service and we are determined to aggressively use positive action to ensure we remain the authentic voice of our members.